BattMoTeam/BattMo/Documentation/JOSS/paper.md

 open-source battery modelling codes have been released including PyBaMM [@sulzer2021python], cideMOD [@CiriaAylagas2022], LIONSIMBA [@torchio2016lionsimba], and PETLion [@Berliner_2021], among others.
 These open-source frameworks help the community reduce the cost of model development and help ensure the validity and the reproducibility of findings.
 PyBaMM is, to our knowledge, the most popular option.
-Unlike BattMo, it has just recently allowed for simulations in 2D and 3D, and for calibration and optimization, it is usually recommended to utilize PyBOP which is an external package although coupled tightly to PyBaMM.
+Unlike BattMo, it has just recently allowed for simulations in 2D and 3D, and for calibration and optimization, it is usually recommended to utilize PyBOP [@Planden2025] which is an external package (although coupled tightly to PyBaMM).
 BattMo's foundation is designed for coupled electro-chemical-thermal simulations in 3D, as well calibration and optimization.
 The extensive portfolio of degradation models in PyBaMM is a great strength.
 In BattMo we are currently allowing for SEI (Safari [@Safari2009] and Bolay [@Bolay2022]] models) as well as plating [@Hein2020].
+Based on FEniCS [@fenics],  CideMOD by design allows for simulations in 3D, but the lack of automatic differentiation mean handling complex nonlinear systems is more challenging.

+# Software design

+BattMo builds on the MATLAB Reservoir Simulation Toolbox [@mrst-book-i] which provides the foundation for meshing intricate geometries, solving large nonlinear systems of equations, visualizing the results, etc. It is implemented in MATLAB$^®$ and we seek to provide Octave [@octave] compatibility.
+Neither BattMo nor MRST rely on extra MATLAB$^®$ packages; the basic license is sufficient.
+We do recommend using AMG preconditioners from the open-source
+AMGCL library [@Demidov2020] for fast, multi-threaded solution of linear systems.

-# Functionality overview
+## Functionality overview

 The main features of BattMo is summarized in the following list: